Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

 #### Where we are working:

-- Future work will take place on the HaxeFoundation/intellij-logtalk/master branch (really, using short-lived local branches off of that).
+- Future work will take place on the Logtalk Community/intellij-logtalk/master branch (really, using short-lived local branches off of that).

 #### Where we will release:

-- Releases will (usually, simultaneously) occur on the HaxeFoundation/intellij-logtalk repo, jetbrains/intellij-logtalk repo, and the IDEA plugin repository.
+- Releases will (usually, simultaneously) occur on the Logtalk Community/intellij-logtalk repo, jetbrains/intellij-logtalk repo, and the IDEA plugin repository.
 Releases will be made through the github release mechanism.
 Binary output (e.g. intellij-logtalk.jar) is no longer kept in the source tree in the repository.